keesiemeijer/php-basics-tutorial/README.md

 **Note**: In PHP (and in math) we call whole numbers (without any decimal part) "integers".

-Arrays with no values (elements) are also allowed.
+Arrays with no elements are also allowed.
 We call this an "empty array".

 ```php
 $empty_array = array();